Luidog/fms-api-client/README.md

       return client;
     })
     .then(client => {
+      /**
+       * The client's find method  will accept either a single object as find
+       * parameters or an array.
+The find method will also santize the limit,
+       * sort, and offset parameters to conform with the Data API's
+       * requirements.
+       */
       client
         .find('Heroes', [{ name: 'Anakin Skywalker' }], { limit: 1 })
         .then(response => client.recordId(response.data))